Trauma – the story of a painting that defined my 2020

 Settling on the composition

-I had sketched a number of ideas initially which varying numbers of subjects however ultimately the size of the canvas determined the number of individuals involved.
-The largest canvas I could easily acquire (and fit in my car!) was 100 x 150cm which is the size of a relatively large notice board.
+I had sketched a number of ideas initially with varying numbers of subjects however ultimately the size of the canvas determined the number of individuals involved.
+The largest canvas I could easily acquire (and fit in my small car!) was 100 x 150cm which is the size of a relatively large notice board.
 In my head, I could realistically fit between 8-10 subjects on this canvas.

 I approached various members within the department if they would agree to model for me and despite some slightly nervous responses, they were up for it.
-I approached colleagues who had historically supported my work in the past and would fit within the painting itself I invited them to a photoshoot.
+I approached colleagues who had historically supported my work in the past and would fit within the painting itself and I invited them to a photoshoot.
 I managed to get my subjects together many weeks before any COVID-19 restrictions were implemented and looking back, I was so thankful we were able to do this.

 The photoshoot itself was very good fun and I was very pleased that the sitters were receptive to my direction and really went for it.
 I took inspiration from a number of different sources particularly art of the Renaissance from painters such as Da Vinci and Caravaggio as well as historical paintings depicting healthcare workers for example Rembrandt’s Anatomy Lesson of Dr. Nicolaes Tulp.
 I wanted to paint something in that style however juxtaposed with modern subjects, clothing and context.
 These ideas informed the overall composition of the painting and placement of all the team members.
 After experimenting with a number of different poses and combinations, I settled on the final composition that I would use as a reference for my painting.